SAP-samples/cloud-mdk-tutorial-samples/2_Enhance MDK App with Additional Functionalities/README.md

 	* Allow the user to delete a customer record in an MDK app.

 * **Upload Logs from an MDK App**
-	* Allow users to upload logs from an MDK app to SAP Cloud Platform Mobile Servi
+	* Allow users to upload logs from an MDK app to SAP Cloud Platform Mobile Services.

 * **Extend an MDK App with Customer Orders**
 	* Display a customer order list and its details.